 If we do not succeed in raising additional funds on acceptable terms, we may be unable to complete planned product development activities or obtain approval of our product candidate from the FDA and other regulatory authorities.
 We do not have any committed sources of capital.
-Moreover, if our future trial activities are significantly delayed due to the coronavirus pandemic or the unrest in Eastern Europe, our project cost and operating overhead costs may significantly increase.
-In addition, if the assets of Purnovate are not sold pursuant to the Option Agreement and we are required to develop those assets our expenses will increase and we will require additional funding.
+Moreover, if our future trial activities are significantly delayed due to pandemics or unrest, our project cost and operating overhead costs may significantly increase.
 In such case, we would need to obtain additional funding, either through other grants or through potentially dilutive means.
 In any case, we will need to raise additional capital to complete our development program and to meet our long-term business objectives.

 Our cash and cash equivalents at the date of this Annual Report filing on Form 10-K are not expected to be sufficient to fund our operations for the next twelve months.
 Given current expectations, we will require additional financing as we continue to execute our business strategy.
-We will require additional funds in order to continue operations and for additional Phase 3 trials of AD04, if needed, as well as any additional clinical trials or other development of any products we may acquire or license, including those acquired from Purnovate.
+Though we have recently received total net proceeds of approximately \$3.8 million from recent warrant exercises, we have determined to use these additional funds to accelerate our development of AD04.
+Moreover, we will require additional funds in order to continue operations and for additional clinical trials of AD04, if needed, as well as any additional clinical trials or other development of any products we may acquire or license.
 Our liquidity may be negatively impacted as a result of a research and development cost increases in addition to general economic and industry factors.
 We anticipate that, to the extent that we require additional liquidity, it will be funded through the incurrence of other indebtedness, additional equity financings or a combination of these potential sources of liquidity.
 In addition, we may raise additional funds to finance future cash needs through grant funding and/or corporate collaboration and licensing arrangements.
 If we raise additional funds by issuing equity securities or convertible debt, our stockholders will experience dilution.
 Debt financing, if available, would result in increased fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-We are in discussions with potential partners that could fund a Phase 3 clinical program, if required and/or commercialization of AD04, assuming a successful regulatory outcome; however, there can be no assurance that we will be successful in attracting such a partner.
+We are in discussions with potential partners that could fund a Phase 3 clinical program and/or commercialization of AD04, assuming a successful regulatory outcome; however, there can be no assurance that we will be successful in attracting such a partner.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish valuable rights to our products, future revenue streams or product candidates or to grant licenses on terms that may not be favorable to us.
 The covenants under future credit facilities may limit our ability to obtain additional debt financing.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 Any failure to raise capital in the future could have a negative impact on our financial condition and our ability to pursue our business strategies.